 Typically, church chairs are stackable with a metal frame and are meant to be moved around throughout the space.

 Unlike traditional pews, it’s easy to move and store chairs to create more space and reconfigure a room.
 Additionally, chairs can be less expensive than pews which must be handcrafted to fit the space.
 Church chairs are also known to be more comfortable since they’re padded and upholstered.
+You may also find you have a better church seating capacity with chairs than you do with pews.

 Many people like to stick with tradition, and some churchgoers prefer the old-fashioned, hand-crafted, and traditional look and feel of pews.
 In addition, since chairs are meant to moved, stacked, and stored and pews are meant to be put in one place and never moved, it’s possible you’ll need to replace chairs more often.